-We thank the Editor and referees for very helpful recommendations, We also acknowledge support from the Natural Sciences and Engineering Research Council of Canada, and the Senior Scholars Funding of York University.
-The material here builds strongly on Fraser and Reid (2002) and Fraser et al. (2010) and other joint work with Nancy Reid.
+We thank the Editor, the Associate Editor and referees for very helpful support and recommendations, We also acknowledge support from the Natural Sciences and Engineering Research Council of Canada, and the Senior Scholars Funding of York University.
+The material here builds strongly on Fraser and Reid (2002) and Fraser et al. (2010) and joint work with Nancy Reid.